ChUrl/lecture-operating-system-development/README.md

 - Removed the Input.h/Input.cc files
 - Made device classes singletons
 - Changed the multitasking assembly (use stack instead of thread_state)
-- Extensive changes to the scheduling:
+- Many changes to the scheduler (strategy is still round robin):
   - Merged dispatcher into the scheduler
   - Scheduler no longer uses queue but vector
-  - Scheduler owns threads
+  - Scheduler owns threads (no outside references)
-  - Threads are addressed by tid
+  - Threads are addressed by tid from the outside
   - Threads are deallocated automatically when killed/exited
   - Retrieve threads from the scheduler without deallocation
   - Scheduler manages blocked threads